emanaak04-svg/medical-ai-dashboard/README.md

 that highlights and zooms into the relevant body part.

 ## How it works

-You type something in chat
-↓
-Gemini turns it into structured JSON
-↓
-{ dataset, task, bodyRegion, filter, visualizations }
-↓
-Dashboard updates the image, bounding box, heatmap, JSON panel, and 3D model
+You type something in chat, Gemini turns it into structured JSON like `{ dataset, task, bodyRegion, filter, visualizations }`, and the dashboard updates the image, bounding box, heatmap, JSON panel, and 3D model based on that.

 ## Built with